MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-b2b-extranet.md

 But with Microsoft 365, partners connect directly to a members-only site in SharePoint, without access to your on-premises environment or any other SharePoint sites.
 Microsoft 365 extranet sites can be accessed anywhere there's an Internet connection.

-Depending on your collaboration needs, you can include Office 365 groups or Microsoft Teams as part of your extranet.
+Depending on your collaboration needs, you can include Microsoft 365 groups or Microsoft Teams as part of your extranet.

 ## Why use Microsoft 365 for a B2B extranet?